wendytim5/counsellor_webapp/README.md

 #### Student Session (Click on student ID)
 - [x] Notes about student
-  - [x] Notes List (Displ placed by the counselor)
+  - [x] Notes List (Display notes inputted by the counselor)
-  - [x] Note input (Connecting to ChatGPT 3.5 to assess the notes placed by the counselor)
+  - [x] Note input ( an input box Connecting to ChatGPT 3.5 to assess the notes placed by the counselor)
 - [x] Objective Assessments (Contains links for mental health assessment (to be built))
 - [x] View Student Profile